ACloudGuru-Resources/Series_DeepComposer/README.md

 # AWS DeepComposer: Train it Again Maestro

-This web series from [A Cloud Guru](https://acloud.guru) teaches you machine learning using [AWS DeepComposer] (https://aws.amazon.com/deepcomposer/).
+This web series from [A Cloud Guru](https://acloud.guru) teaches you machine learning using [AWS DeepComposer](https://aws.amazon.com/deepcomposer/).
 AWS DeepComposer is a musical keyboard that uses Generative AI to transform a melody that you provide into a completely original song.